 Research interests: Cosmology, galaxy formation, large-scale structure, circumgalactic medium

-Research interests: Dwarf galaxies, dark matter, semi-analytic galaxy formation
+Research interests: Dwarf galaxies, dark matter, semi-analytic galaxy formation, black holes

 Research interests: Dark matter, small-scale structure, cosmological zoom simulations, cosmic web